-I’m a mother of a smart and energetic eleven-year-old.
-I started expressing myself creatively since 2017.
-Since then I have been continuously inspired by events in my life which have helped me in penning my thoughts.
-I’m an avid reader, loves to sing, an ardent lover of poetry, and sometimes can scribble a few lines too.
+I’m a mother of a smart and energetic twelve-year-old.
+I started expressing myself creatively in 2017.
+Since then I have been continuously inspired by events in my life that have helped me in penning my thoughts.
+I’m an avid reader, love to sing, am an ardent lover of poetry, and sometimes can scribble a few lines too.
 I love to dance in the rain, have an undying love for nature, and can watch the beautiful sunset for hours.

-I have worked in the IT field for almost a decade as a manager, worked crazy hours, and traveled around the world.
-In that busy schedule, I never got the time to creatively express my thoughts.
+I have worked in the IT field for almost a decade as a manager, worked crazy hours, and traveled worldwide.
+I never got the time to creatively express my thoughts in that busy schedule.
 Now every time I finish a poem, free verse anything it fills me with so much happiness and excitement and a feeling to have created something of my own.

 Certificate of Excellence by the Office of Mayor, Steven Fulop for the Walk_Bye Exhibit displayed outside the City Hall, Jersey City.

 Certificate for inclusion as a member in the National League of American Pen Women (NLAPW)